chmlee/ream-doc-v2/docs/Language/Basic/Entry.md

 <EditorLite item="entry5" />

-A visualization of the differences between the three schemas are as follows:
+A visualization of the differences between the three schemas are as follows.
+The terminal nodes are colored yellow.

 ![tree](./tree.svg)